tjnull/quickskope.com/index.md

 ## Understanding How Netskope Client Works

-Netskope Client is an application designed to route traffic from end-user devices to the Netskope Cloud.
+The Netskope agent is a lightweight endpoint that routes user traffic through an organizations Netskope Security Cloud Platform.
 The Client employs a Forward Proxy Steering mechanism, where it establishes an SSL tunnel from the end device to the Netskope forward proxy in the Cloud.
 Once the tunnel is established, the client will pass the user's traffic into the Netskope Cloud.
 Through the Netskope Cloud Interface, the administrator can adjust the configuration to enforce policies that direct the traffic of specific domains or applications to the Netskope Cloud.
+Another feature an administrator do is integrate various Single Sign-On (SSO) services, such as Microsoft Entra ID (formerly Azure AD), AWS, Okta or ServiceNow to streamline user authentication process.
+With this feature a user could be automatically signed-in to their Microsoft Entra accounts, AWS account, Okta account, etc by using the NetSkope agent.

 The Netskope Cloud Client requires visibility to a set of outbound domains over HTTPS (tcp/443).
 Once the client is installed and the account configuration file is in place, the Netskope Client will connect using the custom subdomain from the client endpoint.